ehsan18t/java-utils/README.md

 &nbsp;
 ## 💠 Introduction
-Well, recently I were doing some java projects.
-Oh, boy... there were some things that should've been existed in java by default, but it's not.
+Well, last year I were doing some java projects.
+Oh, boy... there are some things that should've been existed in java by default, but it does not.
 So I made some classes to make my life easier. ;)

 &nbsp;
 &nbsp;